cthurber/VirusTotal_API_Tool/README.md

 Rewritten & Modified: Chris Clark

-API from File, Public Key Throttling: Chris Thurber
+API Key Setup: Chris Thurber

 License: Do whatever you want with it :)